jnhthomp/ClassNotes/React/Course/02-RefreshingJS.md

     console.log(this.gender);
   }
 }
-class Person extends Human{ //add extends human to give people access to humane methods constructor() {
+class Person extends Human{ //add extends human to give people access to human methods constructor() {
     super(); //Must be included when extending another class which executes the parent constructor this.name = 'Max';